jos2254119-byte/CIS133DA-L3-Project/README.md

 # Lesson 3 Project
-Within the span of this course, you will be able to develop your own web pages using the practices you learned during the lesson and following the directions below.
-Before you start the lesson make sure that you have completed all How-To and Practice Activities which will greatly help you with this lesson.
+At the end of each lesson, you will be completing a project that includes developing web pages using the concepts and skills covered throughout the lesson.
+Before you start the project, make sure that you have completed all How-To and Practice Activities within the lesson, which will greatly help you with this project.

-In this lesson, use what you have learned so far to create a basic web page introducing: you!
+In this project, you will use what you have learned so far to create a basic web page introducing: you!
 We would love to learn about your educational goals, including what degree or certificate you may be taking the course for.

 ## Project Prep
+If you're reading this, you have successfully accepted the assignment invitation and cloned it to your computer.
+(Good job!)

+> If you need a refresher on any steps related to Accepting invitations and cloning your repo, refer to the [How To: Clone and Open a Repo](https://riosalado.coursearc.com/content/cis-public/using-git-github-and-vs-code/working-on-activities-and-assignments#How-To-Clone-and-Open-a-Repo) tutorial.

 1. If you haven't done so already, clone the repo to your computer within your course folder.
 2. Open the repo within VS Code.
 You can open this `readme.md` file within VS Code to view the project directions there.

    > **TIP:** Right click on the file and choose the `Open Preview` option.
+   > **TIP:** It is recommended that you view the `README.md` file in **Preview Mode** using **Split View**.
+You can use the Split View feature (under the **View** menu, **Editor Layout** options) in VS Code to display the `Readme.md` file on one side of VS Code and the files you need to edit on the other side.
+You can also open the `Readme.md` file in Preview mode by right clicking on the file and selecting the **Open Preview** option.

 3. If there are files and folders present other than this `readme.md` file, take some time to familiarize yourself with the files within the repo so you know where they are located.
 This will help you when asked to use them within the project directions.

    > **TIP:** Before beginning any work on the project, read through all the steps to understand what you will be doing.